 Guardians of the Sky: Birding with the Kogi and Wayuu in Sierra Nevada de Santa Marta

-The pre-dawn air was crisp as we began our eight-day journey through Colombia's Sierra Nevada de Santa Marta, the world's highest coastal mountain range.
-Our expedition would take us from the cloud forests of El Dorado to the coastal scrublands of Riohacha, working with an extraordinary team of local guides who would reveal both the region's incredible biodiversity and rich cultural heritage.
+The pre-dawn air was crisp as we began our eight-day custom Adventure Tour through Colombia's Sierra Nevada de Santa Marta, the world's highest coastal mountain range.
+This intensive expedition, designed specifically for our group of four adventurous birders, would take us from the cloud forests of El Dorado to the coastal scrublands of Riohacha, combining both the Sierra Nevada and Caribbean regions in a single, comprehensive journey.
+Over the course of eight remarkable days, we documented over 300 bird species, including numerous endemics and critically endangered species.
+Working with an extraordinary team of local guides, we would discover both the region's incredible biodiversity and rich cultural heritage in what represents one of our most challenging and rewarding itineraries.

 Day 1-3: El Dorado Cloud Forest Immersion